 The most tenderest gizzards you will ever eat (by: Gizzard Chef)

 I have been cooking gizzards for ever, I have boiled them, soaked them, and then I deep fried them.
 But in order to get the most tenderest gizzards that you will ever eat, soak them in a bowl of water and a teaspoon of baking soda.
 Be sure not to use too much baking soda because you will ruin them.
 After soaking for 45 min to 1 hour rinse them well and then season them to your taste and deep fry.
-These are the best gizzards ever!
+If you want to know how to make tender chicken gizzards, these are the best gizzards ever!

 Jul 05, 2014